Canon G16 vs Panasonic ZS70

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was released into a lower priced segment (18 percent cheaper at launch).

 - More modern: Reflects 3 years and 7 months of technical progress since the G16 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the ZS70 emerges as the winner of the match-up (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZS70 is the clear winner of the contest (15 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G16 and the Panasonic ZS70 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the G16 or the ZS70.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.